 The A.S.
-Student Commission on Racial Equality is a body funded by the UCSB undergraduates concerned with providing a positive and comfortable learning environment for persons from diverse and underrepresented ethnic and racial backgrounds (i.e., Latin@s/Chican@s, Blacks, African-American, Asian American, Pacific Islander, South Asian, Southwest Asian/North African/Middle Eastern, First Nation, Native American, etc.).
+Student Commission on Racial Equality is a body funded by the UCSB undergraduates concerned with providing a positive and comfortable learning environment for persons from diverse and underrepresented ethnic and racial backgrounds (i.e., Latinx/Chicanx, Blacks, African-American, Asian American, Pacific Islander, South Asian, Southwest Asian/North African/Middle Eastern, First Nation, Native American, etc.).
 Its purpose is to confront and pro-actively resolve issues of ethnicity-related concerns and create and promote programs to educate the student body on issues concerning the campus and community that affect students of UCSB.
 This Commission shall implement and support rules and regulations that will help provide a more safe atmosphere for students of color on this campus, and network with other groups campus departments or other universities to help combat racism at UCSB or other educational institutions.
 The Commission shall form sub-committees as deemed necessary.

-- 1) Two (2) Co-Chairs
+- 1) One (1) Internal Chair

-- 2) One (1) Student representative that works with EOP
+- 2) One (1) External Chair

-- 3) One (1) Senator
+- 3) One (1) Senator Liaison

-- 4) One (1) Residence Halls Liaison
+- 4) One (1) MAC (Multicultural Awareness Chair) Liaison

-- 5) One (1) Outreach Coordinator
+- 5) Two (2) Outreach Coordinators

 - 6) One (1) Financial Coordinator

-- 7) One (1) Ourstorian
+- 7) One (1) Multimedia Director

-- 8) One (1) Diversity Educator
+- 8) One (1) Education Director

 - 1) A.S.
-Advisor

-- 2) A.S.
+Advisor - 2) A.S.
 Executive Director

 - 3) A.S.
 Committee on Committees Chair

 - 4) A.S.
 Controller(s)

 - 5) A.S.
 Attorney General

 - 6) A.S.
 President

-- 1) The Co-Chairs for the following academic year, shall be recommended by the Commission during the sixth (6°) and seventh (7°) weeks of Spring quarter through an internal election.
+- 1) The Co-Chairs for the following academic year, shall be recommended by the Commission during the eighth (8) week of Spring quarter through an internal election.
 These recommendations will be forwarded to the Committee on Committees, appointed by the A.S.
-President, and approved by Senate for a term of one (1) academic year. - 2) The EOP student representatives shall be selected by the respective EOP staff. - 3) The residence hall liaison shall be selected by the Residence Hall Association. - 4) The Senators shall be nominated by the Internal Vice President and approved by the Senate for the term of one (1) academic year. - 5) The Outreach Coordinator, Financial Coordinator, Ourstorian, and Diversity Educator shall be selected from the active group membership at the end of an academic year through an internal election.
+President, and approved by Senate for a term of one (1) academic year. - 2) The Conference Director will be elected by the SCORE's general body during weeks 6-9 of Spring Quarter. . - 3) The MAC Liaison will be recommended by the MACs and head-MAD and will be confirmed by SCORE's executive leadership and general voting body. - 4) The Senators shall be nominated by the Internal Vice President and approved by the Senate for the term of one (1) academic year. - 5) The Outreach Coordinator, Financial Coordinator, Multimedia Director, and Education Director shall be selected from the active group membership at the end of an academic year through an internal election.